gojimmypi/gridster-jekyll-theme/_includes/about.md

 There's a [live demo of the original](https://gojimmypi.github.io/gridster-jekyll-original/) using a [copy of the code](https://github.com/gojimmypi/gridster-jekyll-original), as well as the [WIP demo](https://gojimmypi.github.io/gridster-jekyll-theme/) from the [gojimmypi/gridster-jekyll-theme repo](https://github.com/gojimmypi/gridster-jekyll-theme).

-There wxere many problems that needed attention, as well as new features added:
+There were many problems that needed attention, as well as new features added:

 - [Syntax Highlighting and Code Segments](./code-segments-andsyntax-higlighting/)
 - [Pagination and Scrolling](./jekyll-pagination-and-scrolling/)